 Bio

 Before joining CARE, Lia worked as an industry consultant in Australia from 2020-2024 and led multiple large-scale clinical quality improvement projects in the areas of aged care and neurorehabilitation for the government and private sector.
-Prior to this, she held academic positions at The University of New South Wales (UNSW) Medicine, University of Western Australia (UWA) School of Population and Global Health, and University of Notre Dame School of Medicine, where she underwent training in clinical trials, implementation science, and advanced statistical and epidemiological analysis using population-based administrative health data collections across the fields of cancer epigenetics, pharmacoepidemiology, and general practice medicine.
+Prior to this, she held academic positions at the University of New South Wales (UNSW) Medicine, University of Western Australia (UWA) School of Population and Global Health, and University of Notre Dame Australia (UNDA) School of Medicine, where she underwent postdoctoral training in clinical trials, implementation science, and advanced statistical and epidemiological analysis using population-based administrative health data collections across the fields of cancer epigenetics, pharmacoepidemiology, and general practice (GP) medicine.

 Education